wshanks/Zutilo/docs/COMMANDS.md

 ### Better BibTeX functions

-The following functions are only available when [Better BibTeX](https://github.com/retorquere/zotero-better-bibtex) is installed (and only for Zotero version 5.0 or higher).
+The following functions are only available when [Better BibTeX](https://github.com/retorquere/zotero-better-bibtex) is installed.

 * __Pin key:__ Pin the key for the currently selected items.